Allocation for Omnidirectional Aerial Robots: Incorporating Power Dynamics: adiffold

 \subsection{Jerk vs. Wrench Control}

 While the differential allocation requires a jerk command, wrench control is still the most common solution for aerial robots.
 Indeed, it is the natural solution to the second-order rigid body dynamics, and it only requires position and velocity feedback, both commonly available on aerial robots.

 The authors in~\cite{allenspach2020design} adopted a \ac{LQR} to produce the control jerk from acceleration feedback.
-They designed two filters to obtain linear and angular acceleration feedback by filtering and differentiating \ac{IMU} data.\\ This solution permits the use of a differential allocation method, but its trajectory tracking performance shows no improvement over a standard PD controller with geometric allocation~\cite{allenspach2020design}.
+They designed two filters to obtain linear and angular acceleration feedback by filtering and differentiating \ac{IMU} data.

+This solution permits the use of a differential allocation method, but its trajectory tracking performance shows no improvement over a standard PD controller with geometric allocation~\cite{allenspach2020design}.
 We attribute this inefficiency to the \ac{LQR}’s strong model dependency and the limited quality of acceleration feedback.

 As discussed in Section~\ref{sec:related_works}, low-excitation maneuvers reduce the IMU’s signal-to-noise ratio, complicating both filtering and differentiation of acceleration signals.\\ For this reason, in the following~\Cref{sec:augmented_allocation} we propose an augmented differential allocation, which does not require acceleration feedback and can be easily implemented with any standard wrench-based controller.